hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 One thing to keep in mind for any tools that you are installing is that you will want to make sure that you only build your functions in docker (i.e. `yarn sam-build-docker`).
 If you do not do this, you run the risk of installing binary tools that are Mac/Windows specific instead of Linux.

+# Submitting/Generating

+We provide a script for publishing the extension to your local aws account `yarn submit:private`.
+The name private helps denote that this will not register your extension to the public registry.

+## Examining submit:private

+If you examing the submit:private script, you will see that we run `cfn generate` and `cfn submit --set-default`.
+This is because we need to make sure your schame json has affected the auto-generated `resource-role.yaml` and `models.ts` so that we don't use an out-of-date build.
+Additionally, we use the `--set-default` option so that every new submission becomes the default.
+If this is not what you would like to do, then you can remove the flag and will need to manually update the default

+## Testing a submission

+If you look at the [README in example_cfn](./example_cfn/README.md), you can update a cloudformation stack template to deploy your resource.
+Using the readme in that folder, you can deploy the cloudformation stack after a valid submission to verify things like:

+* iam permissions for the handler
+* drift detection
+* resource deletion

+# Publishing publically

+If you would like to publish your privately tested extension, you can follow and add scripts according to [this link](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/publish-extension.html).

+In the future, we may templatize this to be an abstracted script.

 # Running Locally